LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="AuthValidateAccessToken-get-">Auth Validate Access token (GET)</h4>
  This api validates access token, if valid then returns a response with its expiry otherwise error.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-validate-access-token/)

 ```java